-Prerequisite(s): 67% or better in MCH--11 and MFOM-11 or MPREC11.
+Prerequisite(s): 67% or better in MCH--11 and MFOM-11 or MPREC11(preferred).

-Co-requisite(s): Enrolled in MFOM-12 or permission from instructor or MPREC12.
+Co-requisite(s): Enrolled in MPREC-12 (preferred) or MFOM-12

 Chemistry 12 is a course intended to give those students majoring in sciences or technical related fields, a comprehensive background in a few key areas in Chemistry.
-The five units covered include: 1.
-Reaction Kinetics, 2.
-Dynamic Equilibrium, 3.
-Solubility Equilibria, 4.
-Acids, Bases and Salts, and 5.
-Oxidation - Reduction.
+The five Big Ideas include: